edgardz/pixi-test/README.md

 ## Installing

-Run from the project root:
+From the project root, run:

 ```
 npm install